magento/merchdocs/src/stores/security-google-recaptcha.md

     - `reCAPTCHA v3` — Verify requests with a score

-    - `reCAPTCHA v2` — Verifies with a button click or images selection
+    - `reCAPTCHA v2` — Verifies with a button click or image selections

         - `"I am not a robot" Checkbox` Validate requests with the _"I'm not a robot"_ checkbox
         - `Invisible reCAPTCHA badge` Validate requests in the background